lextoumbourou/GiantDwarf/README.markdown

 GiantDwarf
 =========
-A silly little Campfire bot for Nagios.
+A simple Campfire bot written in Python

 Usage
 ----